KennyPeanuts/litter_priming_nutrients/analysis/ergosterol_analysis.md

 * 2020-10-21 - KF - cleaned up formatting and added metadata
 * 2021-01-21 - KF - ran analysis of the treatment effect on ergosterol mass
 * 2021-05-20 - KF - ran 2-way anova with glucose * nutrients to make consistent with the other response variables.
+* 2021-05-20 - KF - created plots for ms and tested weeks effect.

 ## Authors